Lukáš Dostál: Anaheim Ducks

 Unlike in previous seasons, Dostál remained with the Ducks following training camp and preseason games and made their opening night roster for the 2023–24 season.
 He was one of 12 players on the Anaheim Ducks' opening night roster who were 25 and younger.
 Dostál made an immediate positive impact on the Ducks lineup as he led rookie goaltenders with four wins over five appearances in October.
 He also led all rookie goaltenders in saves with 151 and shots against with 164.
 As such, he was recognized by the league as the NHL's Rookie of the Month for October.
 On 3 January 2024, Dostál set a franchise record of 55 saves for the Anaheim Ducks although the team would fall to the Toronto Maple Leafs 2–1 in overtime.
 Later, on 2 March, Dostál set a franchise record for most saves made in a win after making 52 saves in a game against the New Jersey Devils.
 His save total also matched the second-most saves by any rookie goaltender in a victory since 1977.
 Later that month, Dostál helped the Ducks end their seven-game losing streak by earning his first NHL shutout against the Chicago Blackhawks on 22 March.
 He became the third rookie in Ducks history to record a shutout, joining John Gibson and Ilya Bryzgalov.
 Dostál finished his rookie season with 14 wins as the Ducks finished with a 27–50–5 record.

 Personal life

 In 2024, Dostál, Frank Vatrano, and Adam Henrique designed custom shoes for the shoe company Vans in honor of the Ducks franchise's 30th anniversary.

 International play

 Dostál has represented Czechia at the Ice Hockey World Championships twice, in 2022 and 2024, medaling in both, with a bronze and a gold, respectively.

 In the 2024 IIHF World Championship, Dostál served as the starting goaltender for the Czechs, starting all but two games.
 It proved to be the correct decision, as Dostál dominated the tournament with a 1.58 GAA.
 Dostál recorded two shutouts in the playoff round of the tournament, one in the quarterfinal against the United States, and another in the gold medal game against Switzerland, propelling the Czechs to a gold medal victory on their home soil.

+Lukáš Dostál represented the Czech Republic team at the 2026 Winter Olympics.